11 Tips to a healthy lifestyle

-The body needs a certain amount of energy giving foods- sugar and starch.
+The body needs a certain amount of energy-giving foods- sugar and starch.
 Almost every food that is consumed has some content of these and therefore taking sugary/starchy foods will lead to a high production of insulin which is associated with lifestyle diseases like diabetes and High blood pressure.
 Sugar and starchy foods are associated with less satisfaction, and therefore one craves for more.
 Therefore avoid these as much as possible.

 Exercising is very important for it cuts down weight by burning excess fat and building body muscles.
 Excess fat in your body is dangerous especially when it accumulates along the blood vessels wall making them thinner.
-This result to difficulties in pumping the blood hence increased blood pressure.
+This results in difficulties in pumping the blood hence increased blood pressure.
 With time, if not controlled, it might lead to stroke and ultimately death.
 It might be possible to control the accumulation of fats, but regular exercise will ensure that only the required remains in the body.

 10. Take stock of your past

 Reading boosts your imagination and creativity; where you cannot go physically, books take you there.
 You walk the imaginable path of the author, and that makes you see endless possibilities.
 This way, your stress levels go down, and you appreciate more of life.
 The challenge with many people is the inability to handle the realities of life due to limited understanding/exposure on how to handle.
-Books expose you and grow your creativity hence you will have an easy time to handle even life-threatening issues.
+Books expose you and grow your creativity hence you will have an easy time handling even life-threatening issues.
 Grab that inspirational book.

 Mark Twain, the former American writer, and a humorist sum it up for us.
 That, “The only way to keep your healthy lifestyle is to eat what you don’t want, drink what you don’t like, and do what you’d rather not.”
 Shed the pounds, watch the calories and above all, choose your diet.